 Saturday and Sunday, June 24 & 25, from 10 to 4 pm

 Beth has been a New Fairfield resident for over 30 years.
 With a lifelong passion for art, she has painted in her spare time and has been a student of Anda Styler for many years.
-With her recent retirement, she enjoys more time exploring new mediums and focusing on her art.
+With her recent retirement, she enjoys exploring new mediums and focusing on her art more.

 Christy is a professional photographer specializing in family portraits and nature.
 She discovered a passion for acrylic pour painting and experiments with new techniques.
 Her love of photography was born from her passion for nature and the peace it brings.
 She created the Cards for a Cause project featuring her Progression of a Peony series.
 Cards can be purchased at the Sherman IGA.
 She is a member of The Great Hollow Photographers Club and the Sherman Artists Association.